tomasvdmeer/demeter/README.md

 # demeter
-Automation of the installation of many ubuntu derivates
+Automation of the post-installation of many ubuntu derivates.
+Also some storage of some nasty and funny stuff, for usage automation.